 Seth Packrone, JD ’15, credits the Child Advocacy Clinic with teaching him about the work of public interest law.
 To read more, click here.

-Lisa Michelle Lana, CAP Clinic alum, awarded the Frank Righeimer, Jr. Prize for Student Citizenship, in recognition of her dedication to the HLS community.
+Lisa Michelle Lana, CAP Child Advocacy Clinic alum, awarded the Frank Righeimer, Jr. Prize for Student Citizenship, in recognition of her dedication to the HLS community.

-Arvind Sohoni, who also participated in the CAP Clinic, was among the students awarded the Dean’s Award for Community Leadership.
+Arvind Sohoni, who also participated in the Child Advocacy Clinic, was among the students awarded the Dean’s Award for Community Leadership.
 To read more about the 2014 Class Day awards click here.

-Two CAP Clinic Students Awarded 2014 Skadden Fellowships
+Two CAP Child Advocacy Clinic Students Awarded 2014 Skadden Fellowships